 Most dog owners will find a suitable food among Royal Canin’s recipes.
 Their breed line spans many popular breeds, from Dachshunds to Retrievers, Rottweilers and Chihuahuas.
 On the other hand, their size health line targets the specific needs of different-sized dogs.
 As such, small-breed foods will have a slightly higher calorie count than medium and large-sized breed food.

-As for their vet line -also called prescription diet-, it’s targeted at dogs that have already been diagnosed with specific conditions.
-These include obesity and digestive troubles, but also more delicate issues like hepatic conditions, allergies and diabetes.
+As for their vet line (also called prescription diet), it’s targeted at dogs that have already been diagnosed with specific conditions.
+These include obesity and digestive troubles, something my pupper needs, but also more delicate issues like hepatic conditions, allergies and diabetes.

-Of course, most of their options are available as dry food, but you can also find cans and pouches to offer a convenient treat to your little one.
+Of course, most of their options are available as dry food, but you can also find cans and pouches to offer a convenient treat to your fur baby.